-4. Energy Efficient Technologies - Case Studies
+4. Energy-Efficient Technologies - Case Studies

-The energy efficiency measures mentioned in previous chapters are some of the measures implemented in dairy units.
-The following chapter focuses on some of the above-mentioned technologies which are promising and have been implemented in a few dairies and also have great potential for implementation (Case Study).
-These technologies are described in more detail and wherever possible, a case reference from a dairy that has implemented the technology has been included.
-In most of the examples, typical energy saving data, Greenhouse Gas (GHG) emission reduction, investments, payback period, etc., have been highlighted.
-As these case studies are included to provide confidence to dairies to implement technologies, the applicability of these measures may vary from unit to unit and further technical and financial analysis would be required for individual dairy units.
-Following case studies are mentioned in detail in the subsequent section:
+The energy efficiency measures mentioned in previous chapters are some of the measures which have been implemented in dairy units.
+The following chapter focuses on some of the above-mentioned technologies which are promising and have been implemented in a few dairies and have a wide-scale potential for implementation (Case Study).
+These technologies are described in more detail and, wherever possible, a case reference from a dairy that has implemented the technology has been included.
+In most of the examples, typical energy-saving data, GHG emission reduction, investments, payback period, etc., have been highlighted.
+These case studies are included to provide confidence to dairies to implement technologies; the applicability of these measures may vary from unit to unit and further technical and financial analysis would be required for individual dairy units.
+Following case studies are mentioned in detail in subsequent section: